Humana Basic Rx Plan is a 4.0 Star Medicare Prescription Drug Plan Available in Louisiana

 Medicare Part D Star Ratings

 In this section we show you the quality rating for this plan.
-Each year the Centers for Medicare and Medicaid Services (CMS) rates prescription drug plans in four broad categories.
+Each year the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs.
+(CMS) rates prescription drug plans in four broad categories.
 We do not recommend joining a plan with an overall rating less than 3.0.
 The following marks will give you an idea of the level of care you will receive if you join this Humana Insurance Company plan.

 Contact Humana Insurance Company